NelsonManuelGM/file-reader-api/README.md

 There is an .env file that **_should not be there_**.
 But it's there for demoing purpose.

 The demo was developed to receive **only files .txt** in order to make it simpler.

+As long as GitHub doesn't accept empty folder, The .gitignore file inside /src/document is to persist the folder as a folder for static files.